La Souterraine

-La Souterraine ([la sutɛʁɛn]; Limousin: La Sotarrana) is a commune in the Creuse department in the Nouvelle-Aquitaine region in central France.
+La Souterraine ([la sutɛʁɛn]; Limousin: La Sotarrana) is a commune in the west-central French department of Creuse.

 Geography

 La Souterraine is an area of farming and light industry, comprising the town and a few small hamlets.
 It is situated some 20 mi west of Guéret, at the junction of the D1, D912, D951 and the N145 roads.
 It is also served by a TER railway link.

 The small river Sédelle, a tributary of the Creuse, flows through the town.

 The sources of the Benaize, a tributary of the Anglin, and the Brame, a tributary of the Gartempe, are both in the commune.

 History

 There is evidence of pre-Roman occupation here, attested by the discovery of Stone Age tools and a menhir.
 Remains of Roman villas and temples have been unearthed.
 In medieval times, a church and fortified walls were built.
 The name of the town, translating as ‘subterranean’, comes from the underground parts of the church, the crypt.